Events

 A rare opportunity to hear legendary filmmaker Mani Ratnam reflect on his cinematic journey, storytelling approach, and the cultural impact of his films.
 An unmissable session for cinephiles and creatives alike.

-Historian and author Arun Shourie delves into the life and legacy of Veer Savarkar, exploring his influence on India’s political and ideological landscape, the debates surrounding his legacy, and his enduring impact on history.
+Historian delves into the life and legacy of Hindu Icon, exploring his influence on India’s political and ideological landscape, the debates surrounding his legacy, and his enduring impact on history.

 11:30 AM – 11:45 AM – TEA